What is a Skill?

 - Review your instructions: Are they specific enough?

-- Add more examples: Sometimes the assignment needs to see what good looks like
+- Add more examples: Sometimes the agent needs to see what good looks like

 - Break long sections into separate files